LNBeyak/Credit-Fraud-Detection/README.md

 # Credit-Fraud-Detection
-Reduce financial loss and investigation workload by detecting fraudulent transactions in near-real time using statistics, ML, UX/survey, and SQL
+Reduce financial loss and investigation workload by detecting fraudulent transactions in near-real time using statistics, Python, R, ML, UX/survey, and SQL in a reproducable notebook.